What is a Computerized Maintenance Management System (CMMS)?

 How Does CMMS Software Work?

-Other key CMMS integrations, like Enterprise Resource Planning software, can help maintenance teams connect their operations to the purchasing and inventory functions used elsewhere in an organization.
-While maintenance and reliability teams may spend their time focus on keeping machines running, today’s organizational environments make it must that a CMMS can communicate seamlessly with these other business systems.
+Other key CMMS integrations, like ERP software, can help maintenance teams connect their operations to the purchasing and inventory functions used elsewhere in an organization.
+While maintenance and reliability teams may spend their time focused on keeping machines running, today’s organizational environments make it necessary to have a CMMS that can communicate seamlessly with these other business systems.

 Today’s maintenance managers rely on CMMS systems to level up their maintenance programs, streamline processes, and improve tracking and analysis of maintenance KPIs.
 A CMMS can also enable accurate documentation for maintenance activities, which is vital for heavily regulated industries subject to audits.